This post may contain affiliate links, meaning I can earn a small commission from items you purchase (at no cost to you).

 Carrot Ginger Soup Ingredients

-This ginger carrot recipe is 100% dairy-free, yet still super creamy.
-This carrot ginger soup contains fresh veggies and healthy fats to provide the perfect balance of nutrition.
-How does it stand up to traditional, dairy-filled versions, you ask?
-Letโ€™s see what Iโ€™m cooking this carrot and ginger soup with:
+This ginger carrot recipe is dairy-free, yet still super creamy.
+It contains fresh veggies and healthy fats to provide the perfect balance of nutrition, while sneaking in protein-rich cashews.
+Here’s what you’ll need to make it:

 • Coconut Oil: A kitchen essential for cooking, baking, and beyond, coconut oil adds a subtle nutty richness to dishes.
 Look for high-quality virgin or cold-pressed coconut oil for the best flavor and versatility, available in most grocery stores.